Moremar/IT_tutorials/CyberSecurity/Linux/BashScript.md

 ```

 We can also explicitly use the `declare` command when declaring a variable.
-It is usually optional, but it is required when using ommand options.
+It is usually optional, but it is required when using command options.
 ```shell
 my_var=val                     # create a Bash variable with value "val" declare my_var=val             # same with explicit "declare" command